nyxgeek/lyncsmash/README.md

 Locate domains that are running Lync servers

-When Lync is published externally it requires a number of subdomains.
+When Lync is published externally it is often set up with a number of subdomains.
 These include:

  * lyncdiscover.domain.com
  * access.domain.com